-Married couples or those in a civil partnership could be entitled to a £900 tax break.
-However, around 1 million eligible UK couples still haven’t claimed for it.
+Did you know that married couples or those in a civil partnership could be entitled to a £1,260 tax break?
+This is due to the marriage tax allowance; however, around one million eligible UK couples still haven’t claimed for it.

 Here’s exactly what the marriage tax allowance is, how much you could claim and whether you are eligible.